Vegan Cinnamon Rolls

 **if you don’t want the orange flavored syrup, you can leave out the orange zest and swap the juice for almond milk

 ***to bake the cinnamon rolls in the morning, prepare them the night before and put them in the fridge BEFORE the second rise.
-Take them out of the fridge 30 minutes before you desired to bake them and then proceed as usual.
+Take them out of the fridge 1 hour before you desire to bake them so that they can rise for a second time (they should puff up a decent bit).
+To lightly speed up the 2nd rise, you can put them in the oven for 30 minutes at 100 degrees F BEFORE starting to pre-heat the oven.
+Proceed with the recipe as usual.

 - Category: Breakfast